 For 2017, individuals may join in the Phoenician Society at the following rates.
 These amounts may be paid in full or via installments:

 $800 Graduates from 2010

 $60 Students (includes YRS membership)

-Join today by choosing an option that’s convenient for you:
+Join today by choosing an option convenient for you.

 Through their Yellow Rose Society memberships, our students join alumni in funding Alpha Kappa Psi Foundation programs that directly benefit our future business leaders.
 These leadership and educational opportunities for students include the Academy, All-AKPsi Academic Team, Case Competition and scholarships.
 These programs play a vital role in helping to make the fraternity’s vision a reality: Alpha Kappa Psi is recognized as the premier developer of principled business leaders.